os-climate/sostrades-core/sos_trades_core/execution_engine/documentation/build_sos_very_simple_multi_scenario.markdown

 xxx

 ### "very simple MS" versus "simple MS" versus "MS" versus "Morphological Matrix Eval" drivers
-Multi-scenario MS and simple MS are specialisations of "very simple MS" where the list of scenarios are automaticaly created and populated based on a specified list of inputs with values (see related documentation)
+Multi-scenario MS and simple MS are specialisations of "very simple MS" where the list of scenarios are automatically created and populated based on a specified list of inputs with values (see related documentation)

 The "Morphological Matrix Eval" xxxx (see related documentation)

 ## GUI inputs/outputs
-### GUI inputs : Overview
+### GUI inputs: Overview

 The overall process appears as a tree view:
-- the study name: e.g. Example_vs_MS_Disc1_Disc2
+- the study name: e.g. Example_vs_MS_Disc1_Disc3
 - the driver name: e.g. vs_MS

 ![Tree view example](./sos_vs_MS/vs_MS__03.PNG)